dotnet/dotNext/README.md

 * Added optional buffering of log entries and snapshot when transferring over the wire.
 Buffering allows to reduce lock contention of persistent WAL
 * Introduced incremental compaction of committed log entries which is running by special background worker

-**Incompatible Changes**: Binary format of persistent WAL has changed. `PersistentState` class from 3.1.0 release is unable to parse the log that was created by earlier versions.
+**Breaking Changes**: Binary format of persistent WAL has changed. `PersistentState` class from 3.1.0 release is unable to parse the log that was created by earlier versions.

 Changelog for previous versions located [here](./CHANGELOG.md).